That’s right. Something crazy happened at the Powell Home… we found snowflakes!!! A very rare occurrence in Arizona.

 11. Inspiring Prints – We love hanging artwork in our kids rooms!
 Especially as they get older and learn to read.
 It’s nice for them to have cute positive sayings to look at.
 This 11×14 matte print is one of our very favorites!

 12. Ballet Flats – These are the best ballet flats for your girls.
 They come in all sizes and Yosi Samra offers so many different color options.

 13. Seeing Stars – NuNuNu makes the softest and most amazing clothes for babies!
 We are dying over this star dress and think that your little one will too.
 It’s perfect and so stylish!

 14. Oversized Key Rings – These key rings come in 6 color options.
 Hook them on backpacks.
 Fun stocking stuffer!

 Visit Norstrom.com and pick one item you’re interested in and share a link in the comments below and why you’d love to win the gift card to buy it.
-Random winner will be announced on Friday, December 6, 2013.
+Random winner was announced on Saturday, December 7, 2013.

 In case you didn’t know, today is National Young Reader’s Day!
 I so appreciate a day that celebrates something that really does give our kids such incredible building blocks for long-term success.
 I am fortunate enough to be one of those lucky mommas whose kids love to read.
 I love it!